Parsely/serpextract/docs/index.rst

 Naive Detection
 ---------------

-The list of search engine parsers that Piwik and therefore :mod:`serpextract.serpextract` uses is far from exhaustive.
+The list of search engine parsers that Matomo and therefore :mod:`serpextract.serpextract` uses is far from exhaustive.
 If you want :mod:`serpextract.serpextract` to attempt to guess if a given referring URL is a SERP, you can specify ``use_naive_method=True`` to :func:`serpextract.serpextract.is_serp` or :func:`serpextract.serpextract.extract`.
 By default, the naive method is disabled.